AceLikesGhosts/ytm-rpc/README.md

 # Discord Rich Presence

-This project is a Discord Rich Presence bot that displays information about the currently playing music on Discord.
+This project is a Discord Rich Presence that displays information about the currently playing music on Discord.

 ## Features
 | Features          | Status    |